suryakakurati/Live-DFW-Contact-Database-/README.md

 python flask_app.py

-Open your browser at:
+Then open your browser at:

 http://127.0.0.1:5000/

-Or access the live demo directly: [https://suryeah.pythonanywhere.com](url)
+Or access the live demo directly: https://suryeah.pythonanywhere.com

 Usage

-Search for a contact by Service or Name.
+Search for a contact by Service or Name

-Click a contact to view full details.
+Click a contact to view full details

-Add a new contact via the Add Contact page.
+Add a new contact via the Add Contact page

 Notes

-CSV files act as the database.
+CSV files act as the database

-Admin password set in flask_app.py as app.config['ADMIN_PASSWORD'] = 'admin'.
+Admin password set in flask_app.py as:

+app.config['ADMIN_PASSWORD'] = 'admin'

-Ignore __pycache__ files—they are auto-generated.
+Ignore __pycache__ files—they are auto-generated

+Future Improvements

+Move from CSV to SQL database

+Add user authentication for admin features

+Improve form validation and error handling

+Deploy live using Heroku or PythonAnywhere (already live!)